The Places Your Skin Ages Quickest

 The older you get, the dryer and more fragile your hair looks.
 It gets thinner and produces less melanin, which is why we end up with grey hair.

-To save yourself from having brittle hair, step away from using chemicals –instead, make sure you hydrate your hair by using natural substances, such as glycerine and coconut oil once a week, alongside frequent use of our Anti-Age Shampoo.
+To save yourself from having brittle hair, step away from using chemicals –instead, make sure you hydrate your hair by using natural substances, such as glycerine and coconut oil once a week.

 Naturally, the thought of our face ageing is amongst one of our deepest worries.
 On average our skin renews itself every 26 to 28 days when in our 20s – this cycle may exceed 40 days when we’re in our 40s and 50s – hence why it’s important to change our skincare routine as we age.